jhkrug/jhkrug.github.io/_posts/2019-07-04-padul_cycling.md

 Fancy doing some cycling in Spain, around the Sierra Nevada, Valle de Lecrín or La Alpujarra?
 Yeah, thought so.
 Join me on my photo[^1] tour ride this morning.
-I do this loop quite frequently.
+I do this loop frequently.
 It's straight out the door, about 40km with 750m elevation gain and takes around two hours.
 And it's stunning.

-[^1]:Most, but not all the photographs were taken during this ride.
-The videos are from previous excursions.
+[^1]:Some, but not all the photographs were taken during this ride.

 You can see the ride on [Strava](https://www.strava.com/activities/2503122223).
 Images and